colbyj/bride-of-frankensystem/docs/reference/question_types.rst

 -  ``multi_field`` - Multi-line text entry
 -  ``drop_down`` - Select one option from a drop-down list
 -  ``textview`` - Display plain text (HTML syntax is supported)
+-  ``video`` - Embed an HTML5 video, optionally requiring the participant to watch it before continuing

 radiogrid
 ---------